bigmoneytim/personal_website/src/content/work/nested/YNMS.md

   - Emmy Awards
 ---

-## Making Games
+## The Emmy Award Winning 2015 Archer Scavenger Hunt

-> YOU'RE NOT MY SUPERVISOR and the 2015 Archer Scavenger Hunt
+> YOU'RE NOT MY SUPERVISOR

 Over a pizza some random Wednesday early in production on Archer season 6, my colleague Mark Paterson mentioned that he had snuck a little secret into the background of a shot in episode 1 that led to another secret.
 He'd gotten approval from the producers to keep this trail of breadcrumbs going but was wondering if I had any ideas where else this easter egg could go.
 I had a few suggestions, but my largest material contribution was a video game with a secret ending, which I would create between my normal duties at work over the next several weeks.